At a Glance

 ✨Know the Training Needs

-Familiarise yourself with the specific training needs of the company.
-Be prepared to discuss how you would assess and identify these needs for both new and existing employees.
+Before the interview, research common training needs in the operational sector.
+Be prepared to discuss how you would identify and assess these needs for new and existing employees.

 ✨Showcase Your Training Experience

 Highlight your previous experience in delivering training sessions.
-Share specific examples of training programmes you've developed or facilitated, and the outcomes they achieved.
+Share specific examples of how you've successfully developed and implemented training programmes that met identified needs.

 ✨Engage with Practical Scenarios

 Be ready to engage in role-play or practical scenarios during the interview.
-This will demonstrate your ability to deliver training effectively and handle real-life situations.
+This will demonstrate your ability to facilitate training effectively and handle real-life situations.

 ✨Ask Insightful Questions

 Prepare thoughtful questions about the company's training culture and expectations.
-This shows your genuine interest in the role and helps you understand how you can contribute effectively.
+This shows your genuine interest in the role and helps you understand how you can contribute to their learning and development goals.